jabney/vulnerable-app/README.md

+# Starter Project Fork

+This is a modified starter project for the Pluralsight course, *Getting Started with Node.js Security with Express and Angular*, updated to smooth out some difficulties I encountered while trying to get the original project up and running.

+This project contains three branches;
+- `master`: the unchanged, original project as it was forked from https://github.com/clarkio/vulnerable-app, except for `README.md`.
+The changes to this file are described below.
+- `starter`: the changes I made to make running the project a bit easier.
+- `final`: the changes I made over the course of the lessons.

+You may wish to branch from `starter` to manage your changes separately.

+## Changes in the `starter` Branch

+- `.gitignore`: added exclusions for `*.pem` and `.vscode/`.
+- `.gulpfile.js`: changed line 433 from `var debugMode = '--debug';` to `var debugMode = '--inspect';` in both the vulnerable app and attacker app.
+I did this to prevent errors and hanging occuring on my installed version of node, `v8.9.2`.
+If you are running the project's recommended version of `v6.11.0`, you may need to revert this change.
+- `bower.json`: minor-version-locked the angular version in both the vulnerable app and the attacker app, e.g., from `^1.5.6` to `~1.5.6`.
+This fixed some errors I was getting in the console, caused by `npm` installing `1.7.x`.
+- `package.json`:
+  - Installed `bower` and `nodemon` as dev dependencies in both the vulnerable app and the attacker app.
+  - Added a `serve-dev` script to start the server with `gulp serve-dev --nosync` in both the vulnerable app and the attacker app.
+  - Added `express-sessions`, `lusca`, and `xss-filters` as regular dependencies in the vulnerable app with versions that worked for me over the course of the lessons.
+- `README.md`: added all the additions above and including the text **Original readme below**, below.

+## Usage

+After cloning the repo, checkout the `starter` branch and follow along with the instructor.
+(I preserved the `master` branch, as is, so that people using this fork could diff my changes with the original project source.)
+You can also branch from `starter` if you wish to manage further changes in your own separate branch.

+## Notes
+Some of the urls in template files needed to be changed in order for the samples to run properly, e.g., changing port 3000 to 8001.
+While watching the videos, keep an eye out for the urls used in `clickjacking-attack.html` and `csrf-attack.html` as they didn't work for me originally and needed port changes from 3000 to 8001.
+Your milage may vary.

+**Original readme below**

 # vulnerable-app & attacker-app
 There are two applications within this repository that were generated from the HotTowel Angular generator.
 The main one is the `vulnerable-app` which is found in the `/src` folder.
 This application was built intentionally built out with vulnerabilities to easily demonstrate how they are performed by an attacker.
 The secondary application is the `attacker-app` found in the `/attacker-app` folder and it was built out to assist in demonstrating an attacker's website that is exploiting the vulnerabilities in the `vulnerable-app`.